-Many students receive funding for part or all of their course fees through the Department of Social Protection and local Employment and Development projects through TESG funding.
+Many students receive funding through the Department of Social Protection and local Employment and Development projects through TESG funding.
 Individual students must contact their local office to enquire about eligibility.

 Can I move between evening and weekend courses and between venues ?